-Arranging for flight: It is best if you use BYU Travel to make flight arrangements.
-It is easiest if the Graduate Program Manager emails BYU Travel with account and funding details.
-After the Student Travel Authorization form (STA) is approved let the Program Manager know when you are ready to book and if you will use BYU Travel.
-In that case, the BYU travel agent will contact you directly about travel options.
+Arranging for flight: You must use BYU Travel to make flight arrangements.
+After the Student Travel Authorization form (STA) is submitted to the Program Manager, they will let you know when you can start booking travel and will provide you with a Chrome River pre-approval number to give BYU travel when you call.
 You must book your flight with BYU Travel at least two months in advance to travel, failure to do so forfeits funding.
-You are welcome to make your own flight arrangements.
-You will be reimbursed for all costs after you complete your travel (see step 6).
-Valid receipts are necessary.
+Your flight will be direct billed to the department (for no more than \$1000) and that amount will be subtracted from your \$1000 reimbursement.

-Arranging for a hotel: Hotel accommodations can also be booked using BYU travel.
-You will need to pay with your own card and submit the receipt as part of Step 6.
+Arranging for a hotel: It is recommended that hotel accommodations be booked using BYU travel.
+You must pay with your personal credit card and submit the receipt as part of Step 6.
 Unless otherwise noted from outside funding (see step 5).
 If you make your own reservations, this may be reimbursed as part of your allotted funding, after you complete your travel (see step 6).
 Valid receipt is necessary.
-You should clearly communicate in the STA (see step 1) as well as at the pre-travel meeting (see step 5) if you will be sharing a room with other students.
+You should clearly communicate in the STA (see step 1) if you will be sharing a room with other students.

-Arranging for conference fees: You should pay for conference registration using your personal credit card.
+Arranging for conference fees: You must pay for conference registration using your personal credit card.
 It will be reimbursed as part of step 6, after the completion of your travel and conference attendance.

 After travel paperwork: After traveling, you must write about your experience.
 Conference experiences are facilitated and partially funded by the university in order to provide a significant impact on your education experience and aid your introduction to the broader field and community of colleagues in M/CFT.
 In order to receive a reimbursement of travel expenses, you must submit a short write up of your experience to the program director and your major professor within two weeks from the last day of the conference.
 The purpose of this write up is for you to reflect on and synthesize your experience.
 Additionally, it is to show accountability for the support you received to attend the conference by demonstrating substantial involvement in conference activities.
 This involvement should go beyond only passive activities like standing by a poster.
 This write up should include a summary of other activities like classes you attended and networking accomplished.
-The program director will contact the Graduate

-Program Manager with approval after reviewing your write up.
+The program director will contact the Graduate Program Manager with approval after reviewing your write up.